-When the unit is powered but in standby (blue LED on), press the week for at least 3 seconds to start up the unit.
+Press the wey for at least 3 seconds to start up the unit.

 During start-up, the unit displays temporary messages.
 This initialisation lasts around 30 seconds.
-Then the default screen is displayed.
+Then the main menu is displayed.

 On this "base screen", transmission and reception audio levels are permanently monitored for the two audio channels.